sebastianrjay/DataStructures/graphs/README.md

 # Tests

 The RSpec tests in the spec folder exhaustively test my edge, node and graph implementations.
-I have also added tests for my basic implementation of Dijkstra's algorithm.
+I have also added tests for my implementations of Dijkstra's algorithm and Kahn's topological sort algorithm.

 To run all RSpec tests, run `rspec spec` from the `Graphs` root directory.
 Assuming Ruby is [installed](https://github.com/rbenv/rbenv), it may be